shipwright-io/website/content/en/docs/api/build.md

 ### Defining the Output

 A `Build` resource can specify the output where the image should be pushed.
-For external private registries it is recommended to specify a secret with the related data to access it.
+For external private registries, it is recommended to specify a secret with the related data to access it.

-For example, the user specify a public registry:
+For example, the user specifies a public registry:

 ```yaml
 apiVersion: shipwright.io/v1alpha1